 Dedicated Irish Catholics climb to the peak as an act of penance: usually on Garland Sunday and St Patrick’s Day.
 It’s not compulsory to climb barefoot: in fact, it’s probably better to wear sensible walking boots.
 Despite the Irish Government trying to convince people to dress appropriately, on pilgrimage days men often climb up topless and barefoot risking hypothermia.

 Situated in County Mayo in Ireland, the nearest airports is Knock International but it may also be worth looking at flights to either Shannon or Dublin, both of which are within driving or public transport distance.
-Comparing flights to Ireland as a whole should give you an indication of both what’s cheapest and also what airports there are nearby.

 El Camino de Santiago (Spain)